dwilkie/devise_paypal/README.markdown

 ### Overriding Defaults

 Say you want to request permission to access a Paypal API on behalf of a user.
-You can do this in devise_paypal by overriding the devise_for call in your routes.rb file.
+You can do this by overriding the devise_for call in your routes.rb file.

     # routes.rb
     devise_for :users, :controllers => {